What's the best dog food for picky eaters?

 - Find a food your dog likes.
 We know this step sounds like we’re being facetious.
 What we mean is, find a food that has the taste, smell and texture your dog likes.
 This can mean trying wet and dry as well as trying different formulas that emphasize different proteins.
 The goal is to find a food that your dog takes an immediate liking to, and that can be a different food for every picky eater.

 - Take steps to entice your dog.
-Adding warm water to kibble or topping dry food with wet or freeze-dried raw food can be just the trick to help a particularly stubborn pup perk up.
+Adding warm water to kibble or topping dry food with a nutritious bone broth topper like NutriSource Come-pooch-a can be just the trick to help a particularly stubborn pup perk up.

 Keep a consistent routine